FutuneAI/ai-visibility-framework/components/platform-weights.md

 **Primary mechanism:** Varies by product.
 Gemini standard relies heavily on training data.
 Gemini with Search grounding uses Google's Search index for real-time retrieval.
 Google AI Overviews (appearing in Google Search) also uses Search grounding.

 **Implication for brand visibility:** Gemini's visibility is closely tied to Google SEO for the retrieval layer, but the training layer operates independently.
-Brands with strong Google SEO rankings have a structural advantage in Gemini with Search responses.
+Brands with strong Google SEO rankings are more likely to have an advantage in Gemini systems that incorporate Google Search results.
 AI Overviews are particularly influenced by Google's organic ranking signals.

 **What influences it:**
 - Google Search index inclusion and ranking (for retrieval-enabled versions)